Recent innovations in sustainable packaging

 So what is being done to tackle the crisis?
 What will stop us from drowning in our self-created plastic ocean?

-Fortunately, some are tackling the issue head-on and making changes which could influence how packaging is used across the planet in the future.
+Fortunately, some are tackling the issue head-on and making changes that could influence how packaging is used across the planet in the future.

 Here are some of the most recent innovations in sustainable packaging.